 The department is committed to providing a home for all residents, no matter their ethnicity, nationality, gender, sexual orientation or religion.
 We celebrate the diversity of residents in our program and believe your learning will be enhanced by exposure to different perspectives.
-Our commitment to diversity is exemplified by the appointment of a Deputy Chair for Diversity and Organizational Ethics, Dr. Ezra Griffith.
+Our commitment to diversity is exemplified by the appointment of an Assistant Chair for Diversity, Dr. Cindy Crusto.

 In 2011, the Department appointed a special advisor on issues of lesbian, gay, bisexual, and transgender mental health.
 In 2015, the department convened an ad-hoc Diversity Task Force, and in 2016 the task force became a permanent committee.
 In 2017, the department created the inaugural Diversity Chief Resident position to support diversity throughout training.

 International Medical Graduates

 We welcome applications from international medical school graduates who have an outstanding academic background and have had experience in the US Healthcare System.
 Peter Salovey, president of Yale University, has emphasized that Yale should be a Global University, providing training for the best applicants from around the world.
 About 25% of our residents are from international medical schools.
 Many of our faculty have similar backgrounds.

 A Welcoming Environment